superhow/vesting-sahara/README.md

 - **If vesting period ended** : transfer all allocated and unclaimed tokens.

 ## Deployment logic
-•	We deploy a separate Vesting.sol and a TransparentUpgradeableProxy.sol contract (latter is OpenZeppelin standard and is uploaded using **truffle-upgrade plugin** (code is not stored in the repository as we use the standard library).
+•	We deploy a separate **Vesting.sol** and a TransparentUpgradeableProxy.sol contract (latter is OpenZeppelin standard and is uploaded using [truffle-upgrades plugin](https://www.npmjs.com/package/@openzeppelin/truffle-upgrades) (code is not stored in the repository as we use the standard library).